Site Search

 A. Eligibility

-At the discretion of the Registrar, a CCAP may be offered to a physician who:
+At the discretion of the Registrar, a CCAP may be offered to a physician who, at the time of request:

-2. has demonstrated supervised practice in Nova Scotia satisfactory to the Registrar for at least 24 months practising at least 0.5 Full-Time Equivalent (FTE) at a minimum of 900 hours annually immediately prior to the Registrar’s decision in this regard; and
+* Physicians issued a Restricted licence via the Pathway to Long-Term Licensure via a Defined Licence must practise under Restricted licensure in Nova Scotia for a minimum of 24 months.
+This practice must be at least 0.5 Full Time Equivalent (FTE) at a minimum of 900 hours annually immediately prior to the Registrar’s decision in this regard.

-A CCAP will not be offered to candidates in disciplines for which a rigorous and unbiased process is not available or cannot reasonably be established.
+A CCAP will only be offered to candidates in disciplines for which a rigorous and unbiased process is available and can reasonably be established.
 It will be for the Registrar to determine whether a CCAP is feasible and appropriate for any given candidate.

 With no exceptions, candidates will be offered only one attempt at the CCAP.